OCA/hr/hr_department_sequence/README.rst

 ======================

 This module was written to allow you to order department by Parent-Child Relationship and by Sequence Number.
-It also adds some fields on the department like code and active.
+It also extends department by adding the two extra fields code and active to ease management with many departments

 Bug Tracker
 ===========